diegocamlooker/Kickstarter/ks.md

 Same for `USD` and `projects`: there was a very successful and expensive game ([this beauty](https://www.kickstarter.com/projects/poots/kingdom-death-monster-15?ref=most_funded&ref=discovery)) launching in November 2016.

-> Tip 1: Don't create your campaign in **December**, people are busy buying other stuff.
+> Tip 1: Don't create your campaign in December, people are busy buying other stuff.

 KS has 15 different `main categories` with a different success ratio: